nmasse-itix/www.itix.fr/content/blog/nginx-with-tls-on-openwrt.md

 OpenWRT has an [nginx package](https://openwrt.org/packages/pkgdata/nginx), ready to be installed using *opkg* but unfortunately it does not have TLS enabled.
 So we need to recompile nginx with TLS enabled!

-## Install the OpenWRT build system
+## Install the OpenWRT SDK

-Install a Linux distribution [supported by the OpenWRT build system](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem) in a Virtual Machine.
+Install a Linux distribution [supported by the OpenWRT build system](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem) in a Virtual Machine (the OpenWRT SDK has the same requirements as the OpenWRT build system).
 For instance, [Ubuntu Server LTS 18.04.3](http://cdimage.ubuntu.com/releases/18.04.3/release/).

 Install the build system pre-requisites.